 On June 2, 2017, Sobeys established a senior, unsecured non-revolving credit facility for \$500.0 million.
-The facility bears floating interest tied to Canadian prime rate or bankers' acceptance rates.
+Interest payable on this facility fluctuates with changes in the Canadian prime rate or bankers' acceptance rates.
 The facility was fully utilized on August 8, 2018 to repay long-term debt.
+As of May 2, 2020, \$375.0 million has been repaid on this facility.

 On December 5, 2018, Sobeys established a senior, unsecured non-revolving credit facility for \$400.0 million.
-The facility bears floating interest tied to Canadian prime rate or bankers' acceptance rates.
+Interest payable on this facility fluctuates with changes in the Canadian prime rate or bankers' acceptance rates.
 The facility was fully utilized from December 10, 2018, with the proceeds used to fund part of the Farm Boy acquisition.